Michi03/mymdb/README.md

 ## Hi and thank you for using the Mymdb Web-Extension!
-If you haven't already, check out https://mymdb.org for some user friendly information about the **MyMDB Plugin**.
+If you haven't already, check out https://mymdb.org for some user friendly information about the **MyMDb Plugin**.
 For example, how to install it, and synchronize you ratings.
 If you want to contribute to this project, you can for example check out current [issues](https://github.com/Michi03/mymdb/issues) or create a [PR](https://github.com/Michi03/mymdb/pulls).
 In this case, briefly state what you changed and why and I'll have a look at it as soon, as I can.
 Thank you, and have fun :) Below is a more technical description of the plugin's general functionality.

 ## Installation (Firefox)
 The easiest way to install the Addon is to [click here](https://github.com/Michi03/mymdb/releases/download/1.7.0/mymdb-1.7.0-an+fx.xpi) which will download the current version of the Addon and Firefox will probably tell you that it blocked *Github's* attempt to ask you whether you want to install an Addon.